jinmingda/demo-flask-s3-dropzone/README.md

 This is a Flask app that demonstrates how to upload file(s) directly to S3 using pre-signed post.
 The frontend is powered by Dropzone.js that enables features like drag-and-drop, queued upload, etc.
+If you want to implement your uploader differently, please check the official Dropzone.js documentation and change the JavaScript code accordingly.

 ## Prerequisite